-As I continue my photography journey I really wanted to work on my beauty retouching with this shoot that I organised for my own portfolio.
-I see so many images where the picture has been edited to the point of the skin looking like a ‘waxwork’ I wanted to understand how to do this keeping the skin looking real – pores and all.
+As I continue my makeup photography journey I really wanted to work on my beauty retouching with this shoot that I organised for my own portfolio.
+I see so many images where the picture has been edited to the point of the skin looking like a ?waxwork?
+I wanted to understand how to do this keeping the skin looking real – pores and all.
 It is so important when you are photographing makeup.
-I wouldn’t want anything I do in post production to take away from the makeup look, colour and texture.
-I am so happy with the outcome… From a makeup artist and a photographers perspective!
+I wouldn?t want anything I do in post-production to take away from the makeup look, colour, and texture.
+I am so happy with the outcome?
+From a makeup artist and a photographer’s perspective! ?

 When I took a photography workshop a few years back, I hoped to take decent behind the scenes shots for the students at my academy and of course pictures of my brides.
-My confidence grew with the positive feedback from the students.
+My confidence grew with positive feedback from the students.
 I started working with natural light and then moved on to experimenting with different lighting and backdrop options.
-Due to social media and the networking I do I have been fortunate to work with lots of beautiful faces that are happy to model at the academy and also model for students portfolios.
-It’s great that my photography contributes to their modelling portfolios and that everyone benefits from the collaboration.
+Due to social media and networking, I have been fortunate to work with lots of beautiful faces that are happy to model at the academy and also model for student’s portfolios.
+It’s great that my photography contributes to their modeling portfolios and that everyone benefits from the collaboration.

 I’m glad that I can offer behind the scenes photos of my students in action and now I have a professional photoshoot experience.